Lookup Transformation

 The partial cache will only work in combination with the DbSource

-as source for the Lookup.
+as the source for the Lookup.

 Cache Eviction Policies